tombh/streaming/JOURNAL.md

     * Best solution: look into OBS overlay

 # Journal
+📆 **June 8th**
+6 months since my last stream 😲 How do I do this again??

+* Reviewed Alex Carney's awesome TEXT_DOCUMENT_DID_SAVE PR.
+* Dug even deeper into the whole UTF16 position bug.
+* [X] REMEMBER HOW TO DO STREAMING AGAIN

 📆 **December 13th**
 Had another cool idea for using LSP in the email app.
 Use diagnostics to show new emails.